jcdarwin/ansible-roles-vagrant/README.md

     ansible all -m ping -i ansible/hosts -l whatever ansible -m shell -a 'free -m' whatever -i ansible/hosts

+Note that if you can't connect to the server using ansible, it could be because you've spun up a new vm with a different key.
+You will know this is the case if you see a meesage "REMOTE HOST IDENTIFICATION HAS CHANGED!" when you run the following:

+    ssh vagrant@127.0.0.1 -p 2222 -i .vagrant/machines/default/virtualbox/private_key

 If we want, we can add our public key to the server:

     cat ~/.ssh/id_rsa.pub | ssh -F vagrant-ssh default "cat >> ~/.ssh/authorized_keys"